What You Need to Know about the Small Business Health Care Tax Credit

 Now that you know how the credit can make a difference for your business, let’s determine if you can claim it.

-To be eligible, you must cover at least 50 percent of the cost of single (not family) health care coverage for each of your employees.
+To be eligible, you must cover at least 50 percent of the cost of employee-only (not family or dependent) health care coverage for each of your employees.
 You must also have fewer than 25 full-time equivalent employees (FTEs).
 Those employees must have average wages of less than $50,000 (as adjusted for inflation beginning in 2014) per year.
-Remember, you will have to purchase insurance through the SHOP Marketplace to be eligible for the credit for tax years 2014 and beyond.
+Remember, you will have to purchase insurance through the SHOP Marketplace (or qualify for an exception to this requirement) to be eligible for the credit for tax years 2014 and beyond.
+Participating in the direct enrollment process, such as the one adopted by federally-facilitated SHOP Marketplaces, counts as SHOP Marketplace participation for 2014 only.

 Let us break it down for you even more.